Workstream’s text-based recruitment tool gets a $48M bet from BOND and beyond – TechCrunch

 Since 2017, San Francisco-based Workstream has been working on an answer to recruitment for the hourly worker.
 The subset of employees are in high demand right now by employers managing high turnover, as the labor market evolves amid the pandemic.
 These tailwinds in mind, Workstream announced today that it has landed a new round of financing to scale its recruitment efforts.

 Workstream has raised $48 million in a Series B round co-led by Mary Meeker’s BOND and Coatue, with notable investors including Zoom CEO Eric Yuan and DoorDash CEO Tony Xu.
-Jay Simons, a GP at BOND and former president of Atlassian, joined Workstream’s board of directors.
+Jay Simons, a GP at BOND and former president of Atlassian, joined Workstream’s board of directors as an observer.
 The raise comes a little over one year since Workstream raised $10 million in a Series A led by Founders Fund.

-Per CEO and co-founder Desmond Lim, Workstream landed 12 term sheets in 9 days.
+Per CEO and co-founder Desmond Lim, Workstream landed 12 term sheets in nine days.
 He chalked up the interest to investors appreciating his startup’s differentiation among the flurries of other recruiting tools out there.

 Even in the crowded world of recruitment software, Workstream has been able to carve out some attention for itself by focusing on text-based recruiting.
 Front-line and deskless workers are often the most disconnected members of the global job force due to a lack of access to company-issued e-mail addresses.
 Thus, by Workstream communicating with candidates over text, it is able to give workers on the go some real-time updates.
 This differentiation of mobile-based recruitment has helped bring down the time to hire for employers too, by bringing candidates in by going to where they already are.